Have you ever been browsing a website or reading an article when suddenly BAM! A colossal message takes over your screen.

-We’ve hack picked some website overlays from various different sites out there selling different products and services.
+We’ve handpicked some website overlays from various sites out there selling different products and services.
 By collecting overlays from different sites, this should give you a good idea of what other people are successfully using to increase their sales.

 We found this overlay while browsing the Income Diary’s blog.
 Like most other overlays on this list of examples, having them on your blog can be very effective.